Welcome to the Diocese of Chester Mothers' Union Website

 This site last updated on

-The theme for all Mothers' Union work in 2016 will be A Celebration Of Faith.
+The theme for all Mothers' Union work in 2017 will be Faith in Action.

 Bye Buy Childhood Campaign Guide